Felipediaslc/Spring-Boot-Mercado-Pago-2020/readme.md

-#Implementação básica do checkout fixo do mercado pago
+# Implementação básica do checkout fixo do mercado pago

-#Este é apenas um teste

 Use as credenciais abaixo para simular um pagamento